pabloFuente/livekit-server-sdk-dotnet/README.md

 # livekit-server-sdk-dotnet

 .NET APIs to manage LiveKit Server APIs.
 Use it with a .NET backend to manage access to LiveKit.
+It is build with `netstandard2.0` as target framework, so the SDK can be used in all versions of .NET.

 The SDK implements: